0Baltazar0/ForeverQuery/README.md

 # ForeverQuery

-A server state query tool, with an added client state flavour.
+A query and Mutation manager.
 Heavily inspired by @tanstack/react-query